Kossit73/Goat-Farming-Financial-Model/README.md

 streamlit run streamlit_app.py
 ```

-The dashboard lets you flex the milk price and feed cost assumptions, monitor
+The dashboard exposes editable schedules so you can enter revenue, cost and
-how the adjusted scenario impacts profitability, and export the resulting time
+expense assumptions, adjust milk price and feed cost shocks, view KPI trends,
-series for further analysis.
+and export the resulting time series for further analysis.